 In October, the country opened fire at giant balloons carrying anti-Pyongyang propaganda leaflets floated by South Korean activists, trigging an exchange of gunfire with South Korean troops.

-However, it is not clear how effective the plan will be, as very few ordinary North Korean citizens own computers or DVD players.
+But it is not clear how effective the plan will be, as very few ordinary North Korean citizens own computers or DVD players.

-Sony, which had received a wave of criticism after it decided not to show the film, including from US President Barack Obama, also released the movie online.
+Sony, which had received a wave of criticism after it decided not to show the film, including from President Barack Obama, also released the movie online.